-Project description and comments Status Trial anti-littering signage along some of our strategic routes across the district to discourage roadside littering.
-The 12 month trial that commenced in November 2020 continues and we are now more than halfway through the trial and on target to carry out evaluation at the end of the year.
+Project description and comments Status Trial anti-littering signage along some of our strategic routes across the district to di roadside littering. scourage The 12 month trial that commenced in November 2020 continues and we are now more than halfway through the trial and on target to carry out evaluation at the end of the year.
 Working in partnership with Essex County Council as the Highways Authority, the signs are being trialled in five locations and monitored by litter-picks, to see if they deter people from littering.
-Review and update the Climate Change Local Strategy for the next four years focusing on the areas below to support the delivery of our 2030 targets through the Climate Change Working Group. - Resources - Energy Use - Planning and Development - Transport - Council Assets and Operations - Natural Environment

-The draft Climate Change Strategy and draft Cycling Strategy were approved at Full Council in March 2021.
-Both strategies went out to public consultation in May 2021 for an
+Review and update the Climate Change Local Strategy for the next four years focusing areas below to support the delivery of our 2030 targets through the Climate Change Variety • The draft Climate Change Strategy and draft Cycling Strategy were approved at Full Council in March 2021.
+Both strategies went out to public consultation in May 2021 for an eight week period closing on the 4 th July 2021. •